What is the P-Value Formula?

 Example #3

-Studies show that a higher number of flight tickets are bought by males as compared to females.
-They are bought by males and females in the ratio of 2:1.
+Studies show that males buy a higher number of flight tickets as compared to females.
+Males and females buy them in a ratio of 2:1.
 The research was carried out at a particular airport in India to find the distribution of air tickets among males and females.
-Out of 150 tickets, 88 tickets were bought by males and 62 by females.
-We need to find out if the experimental manipulation causes the change in the results, or we are observing a chance variation.
-Calculate the p-value assuming the degree of significance is 0.05.
+Out of 150 tickets, 88 were bought by males and 62 by females.
+We need to determine if the experimental manipulation causes the change in the results or if we are observing a chance variation.
+Calculate the P-Value assuming the degree of significance is 0.05.

 Solution: